-Assembly Bill 433 proposes changes to the publication requirements for legal notices in Wisconsin.
+Assembly Bill 433 proposes changes to the publication requirements for certain legal notices in Wisconsin.
 The bill mandates that legal notices be published in a sans serif typeface instead of the previously required Arial typeface.
-Additionally, it repeals obsolete language concerning the newspaper publication of proposed constitutional amendments and other resolutions.
-The bill also includes amendments to various sections of the statutes, specifically updating the language related to the enrollment and publication processes of legal documents.
+Additionally, it repeals obsolete language related to the newspaper publication of proposed constitutional amendments and other resolutions.
+The bill also includes amendments to various sections of the statutes, specifically updating the language regarding the enrollment and publication processes for legal documents.

-Key amendments include the renumbering of a section related to newspaper publication and the correction of minor clerical errors by the legislative reference bureau.
-The bill clarifies that all legal notices must be in a sans serif typeface and establishes a standard line rate while allowing for adjustments based on variations in line length.
-The Department of Administration is tasked with certifying these adjustments to ensure proper compensation for newspaper publications.
+Key amendments in the bill include the renumbering of a section related to the legislative reference bureau's responsibilities and the correction of minor clerical errors in the enrollment process.
+The bill clarifies that all legal notices must now be in a sans serif typeface, with specific guidelines for line length and adjustments in fees based on variations in line length.
+The Department of Administration is tasked with certifying these adjustments to ensure compliance and provide evidence of correct adjustments to interested parties.

 Statutes affected: